Under what scenario is deadly force permitted according to Tennessee v. Garner?

 Enhance your knowledge for the Maine Criminal Justice Academy Test.
 Utilize flashcards and multiple choice questions with detailed explanations to ace your exam!

-In Tennessee v.
-Garner, the U.S. Supreme Court established that law enforcement officers may use deadly force against a fleeing suspect if the officer has probable cause to believe that the suspect poses a significant threat of death or serious physical injury to the officer or others.
-This landmark case clarified the circumstances under which police may lawfully use lethal force, emphasizing the necessity of an imminent threat to justify such an extreme measure.
+In the case of Tennessee v.
+Garner, the Supreme Court ruled that law enforcement officers may use deadly force to prevent the escape of a fleeing suspect when the officer has probable cause to believe that the suspect poses a significant threat of death or serious physical injury to the officer or others.
+This ruling emphasizes the necessity for an imminent threat to justify the use of such extreme measures.

 Subscribe